Araceligm90/reading-notes102/README.md

 [And see my biography here](https://araceligm90.github.io/Biography-/)

 # What is markdown?

 Markdown is a plain and easy to use markup language used to write content on the web alternatively to HTML.
 It is used with plain text and adds formatting elements, such as headings, lists, URLs, images, etc.

+**Markdown basic writing and formatting syntax**

+- Headings are created by adding '#' at the beggining of the sentence or word.
+You can add one '#' for the biggest heading and 6'#' for the smallest one. *Remember to leave a space between the '#' and the text or it**won't**work.*
+- To**bold**text use two asterisks at the begginig and at the end of a word or a sentence.
+You can also add an underscore before and after the sentence or word.
+However, if you would like to highlight a word in between a sentence add the two asterisks to the work you would like to emphasize without any space between the word before or after it.